Siggg/culottes/README.md

 # culottes

-The culottes dapp lets open communities decide who deserves or needs additional income, collects donations and distributes that income accordingly.
+The culottes dapp is here.
+Culottes lets open communities vote and bet on who deserves or needs additional income.
+It collects donations and vote taxes then distributes that income according to the vote and bet results.

+Game theorists call that a "schelling game".
+It can serve any decentralized cause.
+It stays on the Ethereum blockchain.
+It is distributed under the GNU Affero General Public License 3.0.

-The culottes board game (the paper-based equivalent and simulation of the culottes dapp) is at https://siggg.gitlab.io/culottes
+The culottes board game (the paper-based simulation of this dapp) is at https://siggg.gitlab.io/culottes